-- Does the service have clear and easy ways of contacting support if you have a question?
+- The service has clear and easy ways of contacting support if you have a question.

-- Do you have redundancy if the service fails or goes bankrupt?
+- There is redundancy if the service fails or goes bankrupt?
 What if you decide to leave for another service provider?

-- Does the solution provide integration with your existing mission-critical systems?
+- The solution provides integration with your existing mission-critical systems.

-- Does the solution work with your existing governance obligations, business requirements, and organisational identity?
+- It works with your existing governance obligations, business requirements, and organisational identity.

 Some services only offer email support, which might not be sufficient when you have a mission-critical question or failure of the program.
 Along with privacy policies, the company you are dealing with should have clear contact information for the major modes of communication: phone, email, support community forum, and an postal address.
 Not having most of these published on their site is a red flag that you might have problems getting support down the line.

 Do you have plans for a service failing or disappearing?
-If you are lured by a free service, are you prepared for the day the developer is no longer interested in supporting the programming?
-Even Google has retired more than 70 of its offerings; many of them after large communities already invest their time and energy in integrating the offering into their daily lives and businesses.
+If you are lured by a free service, are you prepared for the day the developer is no longer interested in supporting the program?
+Even Google has retired more than 70 of its offerings over the years; many of them after large communities already invest their time and energy in integrating the offering into their daily lives and businesses.
 This can be the loss of a valuable investment and result in severe damage to your brand, and the relationships you have painstakingly built-up over years.